Curcuma longa aka Turmeric

 Turmeric, Indian Saffron, Common Turmeric

-How to care for Turmeric
+How difficult is it to take care of Turmeric

 With a bit of knowledge and dedication, you can successfully care for Turmeric, making it a rewarding choice for those seeking a moderate challenge.